sukckn/k8s-scr-mgr/README.md

 ```
 ### Load into Kubernetes
 #### 1. Create Image Pull Secret
-To load *pull-scr* into Kubernetes, you must first create a Kubernetes secret to pull the SCR image from your Docker registry.
+To load *k8s-scr-adm* into Kubernetes, you must first create a Kubernetes secret to pull the SCR image from your Docker registry.

-1. Copy the file [scr-secret-docker.yaml](./data/yaml/scr-secret-docker.yaml) to the server directory ```~/pull-scr```.
+1. Copy the file [scr-secret-docker.yaml](./data/yaml/scr-secret-docker.yaml) to the server directory ```~/k8s-scr-adm```.
     >❗**Note**: If you don't use the default namespace ```scr``` to load the SCR containers you need to change *namespace: scr* in file *scr-secret-docker.yaml* to the correct namespace.

 2. Open the file in an editor and replace the placeholder &lt;DOCKER-PULL-SECRET&gt; with your Docker registry credentials.